Tertiary education providers in Australia and New Zealand are issuing certified digital documents to their students and graduates.

-As My eQuals is being rolled out in 2017 and 2018, students and graduates will increasingly share their certified digital documents with employers, universities and other 3rd parties (Recipients).
+My eQuals has been rolled out in 2017 and 2018, students and graduates can share their certified digital documents with employers, education providers and other 3rd parties (Recipients).

 The authenticity of certified documents is guaranteed when accessed online through the My eQuals portal.
-While students and graduates have access to view documents, only the issuing university can upload or modify them.
+While students and graduates have access to view documents, only the issuing education provider can upload or modify them.

 Providing documents to recipients through the My eQuals system is more convenient for the student/graduate, enables instant verification of the document for the Recipient and minimises the potential for fraud as the digital documents are tamper-proof.